Applying to the M.D./Ph.D. Program

 Alternative Pathway Applications

-The MSTP welcomes applications from Baylor College of Medicine students in their first three years of medical school or first year of graduate school.
+The MSTP welcomes applications from Baylor College of Medicine students in their first three years of medical school or, rarely, the first semester of graduate school.
 BCM medical students participating in the medical research pathway (MRP) may also apply during their MRP training.
 All application deadlines are Oct.
 1. BCM students interested in applying must initially notify the MSTP Administrative Office to discuss eligibility requirements and the application process.

 For current MD students, the application requirements will vary based on their stage of training.
 Current Ph.D. students must have the support and approval of their graduate program.
 Ph.D. students must also complete all M.D.
 Admissions requirements, take the MCAT, and submit a full application as described in the “Applying to the M.D./Ph.D.
 Program“ section.
-As the application requirements vary according to the applicant’s current training status and post-graduate program, we recommend contacting the MSTP Administrative Office several months in advance of the Oct.
-1 deadline.
+As the application requirements vary according to the applicant’s current training status and post-graduate program, we recommend contacting the MSTP Administrative Office several months in advance of application season which begins July 1.

 Following an interview with the MSTP, a decision regarding acceptance will be made by the end of the academic year.